ch4mpy/spring-addons/samples/tutorials/README.md

 - 401 unauthorized (instead of 302 redirect to login) when request is issued to protected resource with missing or invalid authorization header
 - stateless session management
 - forced HTTPS if SSL enabled

+Going through this tutorial will help you understand what is auto-configured by `spring-security-oauth2-webmvc-addons` or `spring-security-oauth2-webflux-addons`.

 ### resource-server_with_oauthentication
 Same features as preceding with